Infrastructure investments with impact

 Infrastructure spending looks set to increase strongly over the coming years to support demographic trends, the transition to a net zero carbon economy and continued technological progress.
 It is one of six secular transformations we have identified in the global economy that should drive long-term investment opportunities.
 Below we explore how investors who follow an impact investment approach can gain exposure via green and social bonds, known as “labelled bonds”, and through investments in sustainable private infrastructure.

 Companies participating in the infrastructure boom benefit from an unprecedented pipeline. rethink infrastructure is one of the six high conviction secular themes we outlined earlier this year in our rethink investments framework.
-In this framework we focused on equity markets.
+In this framework we focussed on equity markets.
 But beyond listed stocks, significant opportunities for investors looking to achieve financial objectives while actively contributing to environmental and social goals exist in fixed income and in private assets.
 The latter forms part of our multi-asset sustainable investment solutions.

 Strong macroeconomics, unprecedented pipeline